Shivam-Shrivastav/Object-Oriented-Programming-Blogs/README.md

 # Object-Oriented-Programming-Blogs
-This repo will contain blogs on Object Oriented Programming.
+This repo contains blogs on Object Oriented Programming.